AlexWaha/opencart-bundle/landing-pages/docs/en.md

    Make sure you have installed the module **[aw_core_oc2.3-3.x.ocmod.zip](https://github.com/AlexWaha/opencart-bundle/blob/master/Core/dist/aw_core_oc2.3_3.x.ocmod.zip)**

-   > This is an auxiliary function for all my modules
+   > This is an auxiliary function for all my modules. **Critically required**, the module will not work without it

 2. **FTP Upload Settings (OpenCart 2.x only)**